 Tire Pressure Monitoring Sensor

 The function of this sensor is pretty easy to guess given its name.
-Basically, the TPMS is the modern equivalent of the manual tire pressure gauges that you can still find at many gas stations and auto parts stores; the difference is that installation in new vehicles has been mandatory since 2008.
-Readings from these sensors, which are battery-powered and located near the wheel assembly, are transmitted to the ECM and displayed on the dashboard for your convenience.
-Some drivers feel that these sensors are not as critical as the ones listed above, but they are very important in terms of road safety because they can let you know about punctured tires.
+Basically, the TPMS is the modern equivalent of the manual tire pressure gauge.
+The “old timey” things that you can sometimes still find at many gas stations and auto parts stores.
+The difference is that installation in new vehicles has been mandatory since 2008.
+These sensors are battery-powered and located near the wheel assembly.
+They offer reading transmissions to the ECM.
+Your vehicle then displays them on the dashboard for your convenience.
+Some drivers feel that these sensors are not as critical as the ones others.
+But they are very important in terms of road safety.
+This is because they can let you know about problems with your vehicle’s tires.